HEALTH AND SAFETY MANUAL

 (7) On-site storage of any student owned material (hazardous or otherwise) is at the sole discretion of the Massachusetts College of Art.
 Materials whose ownership is not obvious; or that are not related to academic work at the College; or whose containers are unlabeled, damaged, leaking or otherwise faulty; or which represent any other unacceptable risk to life or property; or that may be reasonably considered unwanted or abandoned are subject to being removed from the premises without either prior notice or compensation to the owner.
-For assistance or further information, call the Safety Office (Tel: 617-879-7939).
+For assistance or further information, call the Environmental Health and Safety Officer (Tel: 617-879-7939).

 Food and drink must be kept clearly separate from art materials.
 There is to be no eating and drinking in the studios.
 Any violation of this rule will jeopardize a student's use of his or her space.

 Studios are to be kept in good order.
 Solvent, flammable and corrosive material containers are to be kept covered at all times and stored in cabinets or lockers when not in use.

 ALL MATERIALS MUST BE STORED SAFELY.
 THIS IS YOUR ENVIRONMENT.
 PROTECT IT.

 All waste solvents and other waste chemicals are to be poured into the disposal jugs provided by the College for this purpose.
 Oily rags are to be thrown away only in the special flammable rag disposal containers provided as indicated.
 Ordinary trash is not to be accumulated, but must be thrown out in the disposal barrels provided for this purpose.
 Do not mix incompatible chemical wastes.
 Do not mix chemical waste with trash.
 Do not pour chemicals down the drain!
 Detailed hazardous waste procedures are given in Appendix A.